 In order to accomplish the course goals, a variety of industry professionals and researchers will provide up to date strategic insights.
 The course materials are highly revered publications in the form of academic research papers.
 Famous cases (such as the Uber case, the first reported fatal crash involving a self-driving vehicle and a pedestrian in the US) will also be discussed and interpreted in class.

-Prof. Mr. Arno Lodder, Ioana Bratu and Tina van der Linden.
-Other guest lecturers to be announced.
+Prof. Mr. Arno Lodder, Ioana Bratu and Tina van der Linden and guest lecturers

 This course is for Advanced Bachelor’s, Master’s and PhD students as well as professionals with various disciplinary backgrounds such as law, economics, business administration, sociology, and computer science.
 If you have doubts about your eligibility for the course, please let us know.
 Our courses are multi-disciplinary and therefore are open to students with a wide variety of backgrounds.